 Student involvement in the use, possession, distribution, or sale of illegal or prescription drugs or narcotics on TVCC property is strictly prohibited.
 Students involved in an incident involving drugs, even if not under the influence, will face judicial hearings and possible legal action.
 Off-campus drug use which results in disturbance or problems on campus will also be treated as a drug violation.
-Violations will result in disciplinary action by the Judicial Council, Residence Hall Manager, Director of Residence Life, or Student Conduct Officer.
+Violations will result in disciplinary action by the Student Conduct Officer.
 Disciplinary action may require an individual to be evaluated for a drug problem or addiction by a certified local resource at the expense of the student.